-Having used cannabis recreationally back in the late 1960s and 1970s, I was interested when I started hearing over the past few years about its value as a medicine.
-And really interested and sort of amazed when my online research about medical cannabis made me understand the broad range of illnesses that cannabis can treat through its main psychoactive cannabinoid, delta-9 tetrahydrocannabinol (THC), and its main non-psychoactive cannabinoid, cannabidiol (CBD), alone and together.
+Having used cannabis recreationally back in the late 1960s and early 1970s, I was interested when I started hearing over the past few years about its value as a medicine.
+And really interested and sort of amazed when my online research about medical cannabis demonstrated made me understand the broad range of illnesses that cannabis can treat through its main psychoactive cannabinoid, delta-9 tetrahydrocannabinol (THC), and its main non-psychoactive cannabinoid, cannabidiol (CBD), alone and together.
 I decided to write a book about medical cannabis.

-And, I later learned, all the other cannabinoids — 120 of them at last count — and terpenes and another 400 constituents that haven’t even been studied yet, add to the medical value.
-And the value is this: for the past 5,000 years, healers and physicians all over the world have been using cannabis in all its forms to treat acne, dementia, anxiety, bipolar disorder, multiple sclerosis, irritable bowel syndrome, diabetes, addiction, chronic pain, posttraumatic stress disorder, sleep disorders, stress, stroke, traumatic brain injury and lots more.
+As I later learned, all the other cannabinoids — 120 of them at last count — and terpenes, flavonoids, and another 400 constituents, most of which haven’t even been studied yet, add to the medical value of cannabis.
+The value is this: for the past 5,000 years, healers and physicians all over the world have been using cannabis in all its forms to treat patients who have anxiety, multiple sclerosis, irritable bowel syndrome, diabetes, addiction, chronic pain, stress. posttraumatic stress disorder, sleep disorders, and lots more.

 I thought, How can it possibly do all that?
 Nothing does that.

-But the rest of the story was full of surprises, and I started thinking about writing a book.
-During interviews with some of the field’s most prominent researchers, I learned why cannabis works in the brain and body at all.
+That, and the rest of the story, were was full of surprises.
+During a couple of years of research, then in interviews with some of the best researchers in cannabinoid science, I learned how cannabis works in the brain and body, and why it works at all.

-It works because of an ancient biological system, called the endocannabinoid system, the ECS, whose primordial elements arose in some of the earliest forms of life on earth, 1 billion or 2 billion years ago.
-And it evolved through time until about 590 million years ago, a time when all its elements had come together to form a complete ECS in two non-vertebrate marine animals — the sea squirt and amphioxus (sea squirt shown).
+It works because of an ancient biological system, called the endocannabinoid system, the ECS, whose primordial elements arose in some of the earliest forms of life on Earth, 1 billion or 2 billion years ago.
+And the ECS evolved through time until about 590 million years ago, a time when its main elements had come together to form a complete endocannabinoid system in two non-vertebrate marine animals — the sea squirt and amphioxus (sea squirt shown).

-Since then, and all the way up to now, the ECS has been in place in the bodies and brains of every vertebrate that swims or crawls or walks the earth — everything from fish to people.
+Since then, and all the way up to now, the ECS has been in place in the bodies and brains of every vertebrate that swims or crawls or walks the planet — everything from fish to you and me.

 Now, the primordial element of the ECS didn’t appear in bacteria a billion years ago just so Mother Nature could be sure that whoever smoked or ate cannabis billions of years in the future would get high.
 No. Flowering plants only arose within the past 100 million years or so, and cannabis itself evolved out into the world no earlier than about 34 million years ago.